Montana Golf Course Reviews

 Eagle Bend (Bear) Hole 2: This short par three has a split fairway of sorts, but is pretty wide open.
 Finding the fairway is key as the green is small and has a really placed sand trap.
 Pins behind it are on a very small slice of green and require a really good shot to get close.

 Eagle Bend (Bear) Hole 4: Downhill, going right is very bad as there are bunkers, big trees and eventually out of bounds.
 The green is angled around yet another big bunker, so this hole requires two good shots to find the green.
+Tee shots that go a little left might find their way down to the light rough or even the fairway.

 Eagle Bend (Bear) Hole 5: This tough par four features a lake on the left (only huge drives can find it) that really plagues the green complex.
 There is also a bunker short as well leaving the only real bailout as pin-high to the right of the green, which is otherwise quite shallow and raised.
+Going too far left or right off the tee is also OB.

 Eagle Bend (Bear) Hole 7: The most striking hole on this nine has a green up against a marsh-land type hazard. the green angles from front left to back right, but misses long and left leave an awkward shot down humps to the green, with all shots rolling toward the hazard.
+In 2025, heavy rains caused this hole to be adjusted and now the water has no reeds and the green feels more open although the shot itself plays very similar.

 Eagle Bend (Bear) Hole 8: The Bear nine's final par four has a drive with hazard really on both sides and then a second shot that has to clear a creek where those join.
 The hazard is more in play on the drive than the approach, but it's just close enough to be in your mind, especially in a left to right wind.